-- Back to Open, after providing the requested information. - Back to Unscheduled, after providing the requested information. - Back to Scheduled, after providing the requested information.
+- The ticket should always return to the state from which it came so that the next action can be determined properly. - Back to Open, after providing the requested information. - Back to Reviewed, after providing the requested information. - Back to Implementing, after providing the requested information.